fabrice401/final-project-les-deux-mousquetaires/README.md

 2.**Interdisciplinary Connections**:
 AI is inherently interdisciplinary, often combining insights from computer science, engineering, and domain-specific knowledge.
 By examining citation patterns, we can uncover how different fields contribute to AI advancements and foster interdisciplinary collaboration (Narin, Hamilton, & Olivastro, 1997).
 This understanding can enhance the design of interdisciplinary research initiatives and funding programs (Porter & Rafols, 2009).

+## Computational Challenges and Scalability

+We encountered computational challenges, and to address these, we had to use scalable computing methods.

+1. **Scraping and Data Storage**:
+   - Our project involved scraping a large volume of raw text data, exceeding 200GB.
+To manage and store this data efficiently, we utilized AWS S3, which offers virtually unlimited storage capacity and automatic scalability.
+For processing this extensive dataset, we employed midway's mpi4py to enable parallel processing, ensuring that our data handling was both efficient and scalable.
+This approach allowed us to distribute the workload across multiple processors, significantly speeding up the data processing tasks.

+2. **NLP and Clustering**:
+   - Processing and analyzing the vast amount of textual data for NLP and clustering presented significant computational challenges.
+To handle this, we used PySpark, a powerful distributed computing framework.
+PySpark's ability to process large datasets in parallel across a cluster of machines made it ideal for our needs.
+This distributed approach ensured efficient utilization of computational resources and allowed us to scale our NLP and clustering computations as the dataset grew.
+PySpark also provided robust libraries for text processing and machine learning, facilitating complex analysis at scale.

+3. **Network Analysis**:
+   - Constructing and analyzing a network with over 500,000 nodes and edges required substantial computational power.
+We addressed this challenge by leveraging both PySpark and Dask.
+PySpark was used for the initial data processing and feature extraction, while Dask provided the necessary scalability for the detailed network analysis and visualization tasks.
+By combining these tools, we were able to compute network characteristics and generate visualizations efficiently, even with the large scale of our data.
+This hybrid approach ensured that our network analysis was both comprehensive and scalable.

 ## Scraping
 We chose to scrape the patents related to artifical intelligence from 2019 to 2023 using [Google Patents](https://patents.google.com/).
 We used midway3 to download a total of 382071 individual patents related to artifical intelligence (see [`download_patent_midway.py`](scraping/download_patent_midway.py) file).